LOSE YOURSELF IN SOME OF CUMBRIA’S

-Summitreks provides adventure activities for Groups, Schools and Colleges, Stag and Hen parties, and Children and Families.
+Summitreks provides adventure activities for Groups, Schools and Colleges, and Children and Families.
 Summitreks programme’s include: kayaking, Canadian canoeing, raft building, gorge scrambling, canyoning, aquaseiling, rock climbing, abseiling and adventure treks.
-Summitreks Adventure Activities offer the perfect blend of fun and excitement plus the opportunity to learn new skills.

-We’ve also gathered together a list of useful links to websites which provide a wealth of information on the Lake District and things to do here.
+We’ve gathered together a list of useful links to websites which provide a wealth of information on the Lake District and things to do in the area.